 Average heart rate, in b/min

-Rating of perceived exertion at
+Rating of perceived exertion at ending

 Note.
 “After ACT” indicates performance trial completed following 72 hr of active recovery; “After PAS” indicates performance trial completed following 72 hr of passive recovery